greenelab/deep-review/sections/04_study.md

 Challenges remain in applying deep neural networks to metagenomics problems.
-They are not yet ideal for phenotype classification because most studies contain tens of samples and hundreds or thousands of features (aka species).
-Such underdetermined, or ill-conditioned, problems are still a challenge for deep neural networks that require many more training examples than features to sufficiently converge the weights on the hidden layers.
-Also, due to convergence issues (slowness and instability due to large neural networks modeling very large datasets [@arxiv:1212.0901v2]), taxonomic classification of reads from whole genome sequencing seems out of reach at the moment for deep neural networks -- due to only thousands of full-sequenced genomes as compared to hundreds of thousands of 16S rRNA sequences available for training.
+They are not yet ideal for phenotype classification because most studies contain tens of samples and hundreds or thousands of features (species).
+Such underdetermined, or ill-conditioned, problems are still a challenge for deep neural networks that require many training examples.
+Also, due to convergence issues (slowness and instability due to large neural networks modeling very large datasets [@arxiv:1212.0901v2]), taxonomic classification of reads from whole genome sequencing seems out of reach at the moment for deep neural networks.
+There are only thousands of full-sequenced genomes as compared to hundreds of thousands of 16S rRNA sequences available for training.

-However, because recurrent neural networks are showing success for denoising base calls for the relatively new Oxford Nanopore long-read sequencer [@tag:Boza] (discussed further in the next section), there is hope that the entire pipeline, from denoising of through functional classification, can be combined into one step by using powerful LSTM's, which have been quite successful in raw speech signal-to-meaning translation [@tag:Sutskever].
+However, because recurrent neural networks are showing success for denoising base calls for the Oxford Nanopore long-read sequencer [@tag:Boza] (discussed further in the next section), there is hope that the entire pipeline, from denoising of through functional classification, can be combined into one step by using powerful LSTMs, which have been quite successful in raw speech signal-to-meaning translation [@tag:Sutskever].
 For example, metagenomic assembly usually requires binning then assembly, but could deep neural nets accomplish both tasks in one network?
-We believe the largest potential in deep learning is to learn "everything" in one complex network, with a plethora of labeled (reference) data and unlabeled (microbiome experiments) examples.
+We believe the greatest potential in deep learning is to learn "everything" in one complex network, with a plethora of labeled (reference) data and unlabeled (microbiome experiments) examples.

 ### Sequencing and variant calling

-While we have so far discussed the role of deep learning in analyzing genomic data, deep learning approaches can also substantially improve our ability to obtain the genomic data itself.
-We will discuss two specific challenges: calling SNPs (single nucleotide polymorphisms) and indels (insertions and deletions) with high specificity and sensitivity, and improving the accuracy of new types of data such as nanopore sequencing.
-These two tasks are critical for studying rare variation, allele-specific transcription and translation, and splice site mutations, among others.
+While we have so far primarily discussed the role of deep learning in analyzing genomic data, deep learning approaches can also substantially improve our ability to obtain the genomic data itself.
+We discuss two specific challenges: calling SNPs and indels (insertions and deletions) with high specificity and sensitivity and improving the accuracy of new types of data such as nanopore sequencing.
+These two tasks are critical for studying rare variation, allele-specific transcription and translation, and splice site mutations.
 In the clinical realm, sequencing of rare tumor clones and other genetic diseases will require accurate calling of SNP and indels.

-Current methods achieve relatively high (>99%) precision at 90% recall for SNPs and indel calls from Illumina short-read data [@tag:Poplin2016_deepvariant], yet this leaves a large number of potentially clinically important remaining false positives and false negatives.
+Current methods achieve relatively high (>99%) precision at 90% recall for SNPs and indel calls from Illumina short-read data [@tag:Poplin2016_deepvariant], yet this leaves a large number of potentially clinically-important remaining false positives and false negatives.
 These methods have so far relied on experts to build probabilistic models that reliably separate signal from noise.
 However, this process is time consuming and, more importantly, fundamentally limited by